almuteka/almuteka.github.io/_posts/2021-03-11-PrinciplesEffectiveWritingPart2.md

 2. Write with verbs.
 3. Use strong verbs and avoid turing verbs into nouns.
 4. Keep the subject and main verb close together at the beginning of the sentence.
-5. Advantages of active voice:
-    1. Using active voice makes the writing more concise and more direct.
+5. Using active voice makes the writing more concise and more direct.
+The Advantages of active voice are:
-    2. Emphisizes the author responsibility.
+    1. Emphisizes the author responsibility.
-    3. Improves readability.
+    2. Improves readability.
-    4. Reduces ambiguity.
+    3. Reduces ambiguity.

 # Use the active voice
 Format: subject (agent) -> verb -> object (recipient)